Meet the Chair of Nursing RN to BSN

-BSC: Was there a moment in your youth that you knew this would be where you landed as an adult?
+Bay State College: Was there a moment in your youth when you knew this would be where you landed as an adult?

-BSC: What do you view as the greatest challenges facing your students—specifically those entering the criminal justice industry—today?
+Bay State College: What do you view as the greatest challenges and opportunities facing your industry today?